 The National Museum of Papua New Guinea is a superb introduction to Papua New Guinea’s rich indigenous art.

+Each object and each section opens a window into Papua New Guinea’s creativity and unlimited imagination in using all that nature can offer as a tool and conduit for expression.
 Stone, earth and wood, but also bark, seeds, skins, feathers and furs, seashells and even insect shells and spider webs are just some of the sheer diversity to be found inside, an incredible palette of materials to which candy papers, pearls, buttons and industrial paints have recently been added.

 Isolated for generations, each region, ethnic group and village has developed its own distinct techniques, shapes and style.
 Precious heritage for the whole nation, the museum collection also testifies to the importance ofPNG arts as one of the major artistic legacies of the heritage of humanity.

 - Website www.museumpng.gov.pg